-Screwworm Cases Mission, Tex. -- Screwworm were reported late in the The transfer of the second of the second samples submitted to the Screwworm lab by ranchers in the Hill Country and Big Bend regions of Texas in April often proved to be screwworms, says Dr. M. E. Meadows, Jr., program director. cases of screwworms in Texas livestock last month compare to 26 during April of 1973, and 896 for the same month of A steady trickle of cases was confirmed in the Hill Country during April, while most Big Bend area infestations had confirmed cases during month.
-Presidio County had two cases, while Pecos and Terrell Counties each had one during April.
-One Presidio County ranch reported its first case, in a calf's navel, collected while The 176 postively identified the crew was busy shearing and spraying the ranch's sheep. estock last month compare As soon as shearing was finished they switched their attention to the cattle, treating navels of newborn calves with a protective smear.
+Screwworm Cases Increase In State samples submitted to the Screwworm lab by ranchers in the Hill Country and Big Bend proved to be screwworms, says Dr. M. E. Meadows, Jr., cases of screwworms in Texas livestock last month compare 896 for the same month of A steady trickle of cases was confirmed in the Hill Country during April, while One Presidio County ranch calf's navel, collected while and spraying the ranch's sheep.
+As soon as shearing was finished to the cattle, treating navels of newborn calves with a protective smear.
 That ranch has had no additional cases.

-Six Hill Country counties April.
+Six Hill Country counties